 Embrace social media in all aspects of business

 We all know that Millennials live their life online.
-Whether you’re looking to hire or looking to engage, I can’t stress enough the use of online tools that are available to you, and 99% of them are free!
+Whether you’re looking to hire or looking to engage, we can’t stress enough the use of online tools that are available to you, and 99% of them are free!
 Let your employees write for the company newsletter or blog.
 Use LinkedIn and Indeed to recruit talent.
 Post employee recognition or business events on Twitter, Facebook, and Instagram.
-Other ideas include purchasing a custom Snapchat filter for company parties and hosting a weekly vlog on YouTube.
+Other ideas include purchasing a custom Snapchat filter for company parties or hosting a weekly vlog on YouTube.
 The options are truly endless, and they all help your Millennial employee feel engaged with your dealership!

-Allow us to use our voice
+Allow them to use their voice

 A few ways to encourage this are:

-- Let us be involved.
+- Let them be involved.
 Here at NCM, we have an Ownership Culture Committee that not only plans social events for the company but also participates in charity and giving back.
 Believe it or not, Millennials do care about things bigger than themselves and allowing them to give back, and get involved, will reap huge rewards in employee morale and culture.